 How long to grill chicken breast?

-- The chicken kabob recipe will take about 10-15 minutes to cook.
+- 1.5 inch chicken kabobs should be done in about 10 – 12 minutes.
 Make sure to turn the skewers roughly every 3-4 minutes to ensure even cooking on all sides.
 According to USDA, the chicken must be at least 160F for safe consumption.

 What goes well with Grilled Chicken Kabobs?

 - Easy Chimichurri – this parsley, garlic sauce is super easy, but oh so, so good!